markusstocker/LaTeX101/README.md

 \bibliography{bibliography}
 ```

 You will see why you need to uncomment the `\tiny` command.
+Make sure `bibliography.bib` can be found in the working directory (e.g. if you prepare your slides in a different directly).
 Next, add the following command to the preamble

 ```
 \setbeamertemplate{bibliography item}{\insertbiblabel}
 ```

-This will substitute an icon with a number.
-Now you are ready to cite work in your bibliography.
+This will substitute icons with numbers for listed references.
+Now you are ready to cite work in your Introduction slide.
 Instead of using `\citet` and `\citep` as was the case in the article, here we use the `\cite{<key>}` command.

-Create another frame and include some chemical formulae and quantities.
+Create a second frame titled Use Case and include some chemical formulae and quantities.
 Remember to include the corresponding packages.

-Next, create a slide that includes the table and one that includes a figure.
+Next, create a Results slide that includes the table and one that includes a figure.
 You may not need a caption and label.
 Try including the table and figure without the corresponding environments.
 Note that you still want to center these elements on your slides.
 For the image, it may make sense to increase the scale factor, say to 0.8.
+Make sure the PDF corresponding to the included graphic can be found in the working directory.

 *Hint: After building the document, try to zoom the slide with the image.
 Note that it does not pixelize as you zoom further.
 This is because we are including vector graphics.*